ethereum-optimism/superchain-ops/tasks/sep/006-transfer-admin/README.md

 Status: [EXECUTED](https://sepolia.etherscan.io/tx/0xa7ea1ac70ded1b97b382725b46c6f4b0845e5705e5237a1c13ddfc5c80272ca3)

-This runbook is intended to document the act of transferring ownership of the L1 Proxy Admin on Sepolia, order to bring it to parity with the current configuration of Mainnet.
+This runbook is intended to document the act of transferring ownership of the L1 Proxy Admin on Sepolia, in order to bring it to parity with the current configuration of Mainnet.

 This ceremony will be done via the Safe UI rather than the just scripts.